petru/prologue/books.md

 title: Books
 ---

-This is a list of books that I've read, mostly since 2014.
+This is a list of books that I've read and were good enough to finish, mostly since 2014.
 There's a lot of Stephen King in there -- the man's a terrific writer.

 ## Non-fiction books